sophiaziesch/mordor-mingle-frontend/README.md

 2. In a separate terminal, navigate to the `client` directory: `cd client`
 3. Start the client: `npm start`
 4. Access the application in your web browser at: `http://localhost:3000`

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Commit your changes: `git commit -m "Add your feature"`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Open a pull request.